 Joy-Con drift happens when the Joy-Con’s thumbstick detects movement, even when the player isn’t touching the Joy-Con.
-During gameplay, characters can wander off, mis-select items, and struggle to make precise moves.
-In more dramatic terms, Joy-Con drift makes your Nintendo Switch or Nintendo Switch OLED model feel possessed by an unseen hand.
+During gameplay, characters can wander off, select items, and struggle to make precise moves.

 While Switch owners can purchase new Joy-Cons as a pricey solution, the Nintendo Switch Lite, unfortunately, does not have detachable Joy-Cons.
 Joy-Con drift is such a widespread issue that Nintendo’s president, Shuntaro Furakawa, made a rare move to apologize for its troubled products, and even addressed the ongoing US class-action lawsuit over drifting Joy-Cons.

 Here's hoping then that the Nintendo Switch 2 doesn't have this problem.
 In the meantime, we’re here to tell you how to fix Joy-Con drift at home and avoid ruining your time with the best Nintendo Switch games.
 Do keep in mind that messing with the internal parts of your Switch can be risky, and can even void your warranty.

 Method 1: update your Joy-Cons